ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 from ray.serve.generated.serve_pb2_grpc import RayServeServiceStub

-# Users need to include & build the Ray Serve protobuf so they can send requests
-# via the request wrapper proto.
-from ray.serve.generated.serve_pb2 import RayServeRequest

-# Users also need to include their custom message type which will be embedded in
+# Users need to include their custom message type which will be embedded in
 # the request.
 from ray.serve.generated.serve_pb2 import UserDefinedMessage, UserDefinedResponse